selenebun/towerdefense/README.md

 * M to import and load map string (will reset game!)
 * R to reset game
 * S to sell selected tower
-* W to toggle short delay between waves
+* W to toggle delay between waves
 * X to export map string (copies to clipboard)
 * Z to return to default zoom level (will reset game!)